syncfusion-content/wpf-docs/wpf/ComboBox/Editable-Support.md

 ![WPF ComboBoxAdv AutoComplete Suggest Mode](ComboBoxAdv_images/WPF-ComboBoxAdv-AutoComplete-Suggest-Mode.gif)

-N> Suggest mode will be applicable only with ItemSource collection.
+N> Suggest mode will be applicable only when the `ComboBoxAdv` is populated with `ItemSource` collection.

 ### Append

-When you enter text, `ComboBoxAdv` will now suggest you to complete it by appending the appropriate text from the data source.
+When you enter text, `ComboBoxAdv` now suggest you to complete it by appending the appropriate text from the data source.

 N> Append will be used as *IsTextSearchEnabled* property.